Disappearance of a massive star in the Andromeda Galaxy due to formation of a black hole

 \subsubsection{X-ray observations}

-To constrain the X-ray luminosity of M31-2014-DS1, we retrieved archival observations of the source from the {\it Chandra} telescope.
-The source was within the field of view of a 50~ks {\it Chandra} ACIS-I observation in 2015 (ObsID 17010).
-We reduced the data using \textsc{Ciao}\cite{Fruscione2006} (version 4.16) and CALDBv4.11.0, finding that there was no significant detection at the source position.
-Using the \texttt{aplimits} tool and following standard procedures\footnote{\url{https://cxc.cfa.harvard.edu/ciao/threads/upperlimit/index.html}}, we estimate a 3$\sigma$ upper limit on the 0.5-7 keV X-ray flux of $F_X \lesssim 2.0 \times 10^{-15}$~erg~s$^{-1}$~cm$^{-2}$ in the 0.5-7 keV band.
-This limit was calculated using a circular source region with a radius of 5\arcsec\ and by assuming a $\Gamma = 2$ power-law spectrum with galactic absorption\cite{HI4PICollaboration2016} with $N_H = 2.26 \times 10^{21}$~cm$^{-2}$.
-At a distance of 770 kpc, this corresponds to a luminosity of $L_X \lesssim 1.4 \times 10^{35}$~erg~s$^{-1}$.
-We also searched the {\it Swift} archive for any observations within 12\arcmin\ of the source after 2015, finding four observations in mid-July 2020 (ObsIDs 00037721002-5).
-Using the online XRT products generator\footnote{\url{https://www.swift.ac.uk/user_objects/}} (\cite{Evans2007,Evans2009}), we stacked these observations ($\approx 4$~ks in total) to find a 3$\sigma$ upper limit on the 0.3-10 keV X-ray flux of $F_X \lesssim 1.3 \times 10^{-13}$~erg~s$^{-1}$~cm$^{-2}$ in the 0.3-10 keV band, assuming the same spectral shape as for the {\it Chandra} observations.
-Without correcting for any intrinsic absorption, this corresponds to a luminosity limit of $L_X \lesssim 8.9 \times 10^{36}$~erg~s$^{-1}$.
-The source was also observed serendipitously by \textit{NuSTAR} four times in 2015.
-We followed standard procedure to reduce the observational data using the \textit{nupipeline} and \textit{nuproducts} tools of the \textit{NuSTAR} Data Analysis Software (NuSTARDAS) package version 2.1.2 and the corresponding CALDBv20240422.
-The source is not detected in any of the observations.
-Assuming again a photon index of $\Gamma=2$, we estimated a stacked 3$\sigma$ upper limit for its 2-10 keV flux of $F_X \lesssim 2.2 \times 10^{-14}$~erg~s$^{-1}$~cm$^{-2}$, which corresponds to an observed luminosity of $L_X \lesssim 1.6 \times 10^{36}$~erg~s$^{-1}$.
+To constrain the X-ray luminosity of M31-2014-DS1, we retrieved archival observations of the source location by the Chandra X-ray telescope.
+The source was within the field of view of a 50~ks {\it Chandra} Advanced CCD Imaging Spectrometer-I observation in 2015.
+We reduced the data using \textsc{Ciao}\cite{Fruscione2006} (version 4.16) and CALDBv4.11.0 \cite{CXCCALDB}, finding no source at the Gaia position.
+Using the \texttt{aplimits} tool \cite{Fruscione2006} and following published procedures, we estimate a 3$\sigma$ upper limit on the X-ray flux $F_X \lesssim 2.0 \times 10^{-15}$~erg~s$^{-1}$~cm$^{-2}$ in the 0.5-7 keV band.
+This limit was calculated using a circular source region with a radius of 5\arcsec\ and by assuming a power-law spectrum (number of photons $N \propto E^{-\Gamma}$, where $E$ is the photon energy and $\Gamma = 2$ is the assumed photon index) with Galactic absorption\cite{HI4PICollaboration2016} corresponding to a hydrogen column density $N_H = 2.26 \times 10^{21}$~cm$^{-2}$.
+At a distance of 770 kpc \cite{Savino2022}, this corresponds to an X-ray luminosity $L_X \lesssim 1.4 \times 10^{35}$~erg~s$^{-1}$.

+We also searched the Swift archive for observations within 12\arcmin\ of the source after 2015, finding four observations in July 2020.
+Using the XRT products generator \cite{Evans2007,Evans2009}, we stacked these observations ($\approx 4$~ks in total) and set a 3$\sigma$ upper limit of $F_X \lesssim 1.3 \times 10^{-13}$~erg~s$^{-1}$~cm$^{-2}$ in the 0.3-10 keV band, assuming the same power-law as for the Chandra observations.
+Without correcting for any intrinsic absorption, this corresponds to $L_X \lesssim 8.9 \times 10^{36}$~erg~s$^{-1}$.